compose-spec/compose-spec/05-services.md

 read-only access (ro) or read-write (rw).
 If no access level is specified, then read-write must be used.

 String value defines another service in the Compose application model to mount volumes from.
-The `container:` prefix, if supported, allows to mount volumes from a container that is not managed by the Compose.
+The `container:` prefix, if supported, allows to mount volumes from a container that is not managed by Compose.

 ```yaml